1098-T . . . What you need to know.

 --Then Select Current Account Status

 Collin College personnel cannot determine if you qualify for the credit or the amount of the credit.
-Contact your personal tax advisor for assistance or obtain IRS Publication 970, Tax Benefits for Higher Education, and IRS Form 8863, Education Credit, by calling 1-800-829-1040 or using the IRS link in the sidebar to the right.
+Contact your personal tax adviser for assistance or obtain IRS Publication 970, Tax Benefits for Higher Education, and IRS Form 8863, Education Credit, by calling 1-800-829-1040 or using the IRS link in the sidebar to the right.

 What if I don't receive my 1098-T?
 Replacement forms may be requested from Collin's 1098-T partner, ECSI, by calling